dboddie/Jungle-Journey/README.txt

 for prey.
 Only through skill and luck am I able to dispatch them back into the shadows.
 Even though I know I must journey deeper into this uncharted land to find the way home, the thought of vengeance drives me on.

+Installation

+You need Python, the Python Imaging Library and the Ophis 6502 assembler to build this game.

+Run the build.py script at the command line, passing the name of the UEF file to create.
+If the file was created, load it into an Electron emulator or create a sound file with one of the UEF utilities available online.

+Loading the Game

+Insert the cassette or disk and type

+  *RUN JUNGLE

+then press Return.
+If you are loading the game from cassette, press play on the cassette recorder.
+The game should now load.

+Playing the Game

+Your character can be moved around the screen by using four control keys:

+  Z     left
+  X     right
+  :     up
+  /     down

+Enemies can be destroying by the projectiles fired by the player's weapon.
+To fire a weapon, press the Return key.
+There are four different types of weapon available in the game.

+The player must help the character reach the exit for each level.
+However, the player must first find a key to unlock the exit.
+On the final level, the exit does not require a key but it may be obstructed.

+Other keys can be used to control the game:

+  S         enable sound effects
+  Q         disable sound effects
+  P         pause the game
+  O         resume the game
+  Escape    quits the game, returning to the title screen